Anaminus/roblox-library/modules/Spek/README.md

 The **Type** field is a [ResultType][ResultType] that indicates the type of result.

-The **Status** field indicates whether the unit succeeded or failed.
-A nil status indicates that the result is pending.
-For benchmarks, it will be false if the benchmark errored.
+The **Status** field is a [ResultStatus][ResultStatus] indicating whether the unit succeeded or failed.
 For nodes and plans, represents the conjunction of the status of all sub-units.
 If any sub-unit has a pending result, then the status will also be pending.